 The Dakota Apartments (New York City, New York)

 Located outside of Central Park, the Dakota is the best-known residential building in Manhattan’s Upper West Side.
 With its decorated gables, iconic roofline, and German Renaissance style, the Dakota has attracted architecture-loving sightseers and high-profile residents since it opened in 1884.

-But the Dakota is much more than just a stately apartment building — it’s an important landmark in pop culture, thanks to the 1968 horror film “Rosemary’s Baby.”
+But the Dakota is much more than just a stately apartment building — it’s also an important landmark in pop culture, thanks to the 1968 horror film “Rosemary’s Baby.”
 Although director Roman Polanski filmed most of the movie elsewhere, he used exterior shots of the Dakota to represent Rosemary’s apartment building, the setting of her terrifying ordeals.
 Even more chilling, Dakota resident and Beatles frontman John Lennon was murdered outside one of the entrances in 1980.